 - A Guide to Nursing Homes: Skilled Nursing Facilities and Convalescent Homes

 Stepping Stones in Care Needs – How assisted living facilities combines help with an increased social life.
 (ElderCareLink)

 Planning Ahead: A Consumer's Guide to Assisted Living Facilities (PDF) – Learn about assisted living, determine whether it is an appropriate option for your particular needs and preferences, and learn how to make a wise choice.
 (Nawrocki Center for Elder & Family Law)

-Moving into an Assisted Living Facility: Making a Successful Transition – Guide for new residents and families on how to ease the transition from home to assisted living.
-(American Health Care Association)
+Moving to Assisted Living Care – Guide for new residents and families on how to ease the transition from home to assisted living.
+(Care Conversations)